dhairyachandra/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10:

+**Today's Progress**: I have designed a thoughts app UI using auto layouts for both portrait and landscape modes.

 ### Day 9:

 **Today's Progress**: I have designed a social login page using auto layouts in Xcode.